Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

 In `consistent` view, OneFlow supports the data parallelism, model parallelism and hybrid parallelism.
 We will introduce them in order but hybrid parallelism is the key point.

-## The features of parallelism in consistent view
+## The Features of Parallelism in Consistent View

-### Data parallelism
+### Data Parallelism

 We have already known that in consistent view.
 The default parallelism method is data parallelism.
 If we choose mirrored view, we can only use data parallelism.
-If numpy data is passed directly when the job function is called (instead of using OneFlow's `flow.data.xxx_reader` interface for data loading), the difference is that:
+If you pass `numpy` data directly when you call the job function (instead of using OneFlow's [DataLoader and related operators] (... /basics_topics/data_input.md#dataloader)), the difference between the two are:

 * In mirrored view, when we use data parallelism.
 We need to split and reorganize data according to the number of device and use `list` to pass and receive data.